 The ASTM E303 test is completed with the British Pendulum.
 The British Pendulum is used in both laboratory tests and tests completed in the field.
 It measures the energy loss when a rubber slider is moved over the square foot testing surface.
 ASTM E303 is used for road and paving standards.

 ASTM1677 is completed using the Brungraber Mark, also known as a portable inclinable articulated strut slip tester (PISAT).
-The Brungraber Mark is commonly used for measure slip resistance on ramps, in both the laboratory and the field.
+The Brungraber Mark is commonly used to measure slip resistance on ramps, in both the laboratory and the field.
 This test can be used on both wet and dry walking surfaces.
-The Brungraber Mark uses an angle that is set to a certain degree and a 10 pound weight is released.
+The Brungraber Mark uses an angle that is set to a certain degree, and a 10-pound weight is released.
 The weight is released each time the angle is moved until a slip occurs.

-The ASTMC1028 test is run with the HPS (Horizontal Pull Slipmeter).
+The ASTMC1028 test is run with the Horizontal Pull Slipmeter.
 The HPS measures both static and kinetic coefficient of friction.
 Dry surfaces are mostly tested by this method, wet measurements are possible but erratic.
-The HPS is compromised of a large pad and 50 pounds of weight that is hand pulled across tiles to measure slip resistance.
+The HPS is comprised of a large pad and 50 pounds of weight that is hand pulled across tiles to measure slip resistance.
 Because the HPS is so heavy, it makes it rather difficult to test in the field.